Anindra123/genius-cli-lyrics/README.md

 ``````

-Then run the script.To get the desried lyrics of a song
+Then run the script.To get the desired lyrics of a song
 ``````
 ./muly.py -l Artist_name Song_name